 Owl Tattoos: Designs, Ideas, Meanings, and Photos

 The owl is a beautiful and meaningful tattoo choice.
-Owl tattoos aren’t necessarily mainstream but are popular, worn by both men and women.
+Owl tattoos aren’t necessarily mainstream, but they are popular as they worn by both men and women.
 Often colorful and detailed, they commonly portray the owl alone, but may include other symbols and elements.

 In this article, we will discuss owl tattoo designs and symbolism.
 We've included photos of some truly stunning owl tattoo designs.
 We hope that you leave inspired, with plenty of ideas for your next tattoo.